 For example, you could set Heading 1 to scale between 12 and 25 pixels.
 On small browsers, such as mobile devices, the smallest your headers would ever get would be 12 pixels.
 On large browsers, like a wide-screen monitor, headers would scale all the way up to 25 pixels but never larger than that.
 In most cases, the headers would display somewhere between the two font sizes.

-You can set these rules in these templates:
+You can set these rules in these template families:

 Before you begin